Æ

 When can I apply?

-Applications for the 2026 EKO Scholarship are accepted beginning December 1, 2025.
-The application deadline is Thursday, April 30, 2026.
+Applications for the 2026 EKO Scholarship opened on December 1, 2025.
+The application deadline is April 30, 2026.

 How do I set up an account to submit my application?